-${\bf Source} :$ Household Finance and Consumption Survey, wave 2014 earnings heterogeneity channel, instead, relates to the heterogeneous reaction of the employment status to monetary policy.
-To capture this channel, we run a reduced-form simulation which redistributes the aggregate decline in unemployment across individuals depending on their demographic characteristics: some unemployed individuals become employed and receive a substantial increase in (labor) income, as they start earning wages rather than unemployment benefits.
+${\bf Source} :$ Household Finance and Consumption Survey, wave 2014 a reduced-form simulation which redistributes the aggregate decline in unemployment across individuals depending on their employment probabilities estimated in the cross-section of micro data using their demographics.
+Some unemployed individuals become employed, start earning wages rather than unemployment benefits, and thus receive a substantial increase in (labor) income, estimated using a standard Heckman model.
 The simulation ensures that the reduction of the unemployment rate in the household data is consistent with the aggregate drop in unemployment in the VAR impulse responses.